MicrosoftDocs/learn/learn-pr/azure/hpc-storage-considerations/includes/5-authentication-and-authorization-considerations.md

 Locating data on a file server or NAS environment allows for remote access of the data.
 This approach helps to reduce the local disk cost, ensures that the data is up to date for all users, and reduces overall user and group management.

+** DIAGRAM OF NAS **

-Centrally locating files introduces the need for a *directory service* that contains the user and group configuration.
+Centrally locating files may introduce the need for a *directory service* that contains the user and group configuration.
 Directory services, such as Active Directory or Lightweight Directory Access Protocol (LDAP) allow you to create a user/group mapping that can then be used by all remote systems.
 You configure your remote machines, and your NAS environment, as clients of the directory service.
+You may also use Active Directory mappings between your Windows user accounts and a specific UID/GID combination.

 The typical method of accessing files remotely is to use a network file system such as NFS, SMB or a parallel file system such as Lustre.
-These are standards-based protocols that define the client and server API for accessing data.
+These protocols define the client and server API for accessing data.
 We discussed NFS operations in the "performance considerations" unit.
 The use of NFS will be discussed at length here.

 NOTE: while a directory service is not mandatory when using NFS, the problem of UID/GID management will still present with larger numbers of users and systems.

 **Home Directories**

-Say you have a HPC environment that multiple researchers are using, but their data must be kept separate.
+Say you have a HPC environment that multiple researchers are using, but their unique data must be kept separate.
 Further, say those researchers are continuously modifying their own data and adding to their data.
 Offering them researchers their own home directories is an efficient way of segregating their data.

 Permissions within the home directory would be handled by the researcher, allowing them the ability to collaborate when desired.

 One of the main challenges in this environment is storage space.
 Say you have a 500TB NAS environment.
 What stops one researcher from consuming it all?

 That is where **quotas** are introduced.
 A quota can be assigned to an individual directory and reflects the maximum amount of data allowed.
-Once reached, the quota can reject further data, or warn you admins that the researcher has exceeded their amount.
+Once reached, the quota can reject further data, or warn you admins that the researcher has exceeded their limit.
 For example, if you have a NAS system, you would be able to assign quotas to each researcher.
 Further, if you isolate their access to the home directory it becomes quite simple to configure and monitor their usage.